LD-EnSF: Synergizing Latent Dynamics with Ensemble Score Filters for Fast Data Assimilation with Sparse Observations: Background

 where $H: \mathbb{R}^{d_x} \to \mathbb{R}^{d_y}$ is the observation map, and $\gamma_t$ represents the observation noise.

-Due to the model inadequacy and input uncertainty, the model of the dynamical system \eqref{eq:evoltion_state} could lead to inaccurate prediction of the ground truth.
+Due to the model inadequacies and input parameter uncertainties, the model of the dynamical system in Eq.~\ref{eq:evoltion_state} may produce inaccurate predictions of the ground truth.
 The goal of data assimilation is to find the best estimate, denoted by $\hat{x}_t$, of the ground truth, given the observation data $y_{1:t}=(y_1,y_2,\cdots,y_{t})$ up to time $t$.
-This requires us to compute the conditional probability density function (PDF) of the state, denoted as $P(x_t|y_{1:t})$, which is often non-Gaussian.
+This requires us to compute the conditional probability density function of the state, denoted as $P(x_t|y_{1:t})$, which is often non-Gaussian.
+In the Bayesian filtering framework (Appendix~\ref{sec: appendix bayesian}), data assimilation is formulated as a two-step process of prediction and update, where accurately approximating the prior and posterior densities remains a challenge.
+This also extends to inferring the uncertain input parameter $u_t$, which remains a challenging task under sparse or noisy observations.

-In Bayesian filter framework~\cite{DORE2009213}, the data assimilation problem becomes evolving $P(x_{t-1}|y_{1:t-1})$ to $P(x_t|y_{1:t})$ from time $t-1$ to $t$.
-This includes two steps, a prediction step followed by an update step.
-In the prediction step, we predict the density of $x_t$, denoted as $P(x_t|y_{1:t-1})$, from $P(x_{t-1}|y_{1:t-1})$ and the forward evolution of the dynamical model \eqref{eq:evoltion_state} as

-where $P(x_t|x_{t-1})$ represents a transition probability.
-Then in the update step, given the new observation data $y_t$, the prior density $P(x_t|y_{1:t-1})$ from the prediction is updated to the posterior density $P(x_t|y_{1:t})$ by Bayes' rule as